seo myths debunked

 Myth 6: HTTPS Isn’t Necessary Unless You’re Handling Sensitive Data

 If your site doesn’t handle transactions or collect sensitive information, you might think HTTPS isn’t essential.
-However, in 2024, HTTPS is non-negotiable.
+However, in 2024, HTTPS is simply non-negotiable.

 Google has made it clear that security is a priority.
 Sites without HTTPS are flagged as “Not Secure,” which can deter users from interacting with your site.
 Moreover, HTTPS is a confirmed ranking factor.
 Even if you’re not handling sensitive data, securing your site with HTTPS builds trust with your audience and can improve your SEO.